amiralimollaei/amiralimollaei.github.io/_posts/2025-01-07-creating-a-database-of-minecraft-skins-with-ai.md

 - "Batman with a mask"
 ```

-But there's a problem, if all of the descriptions follow the same formula, that means if we want to use an AI that is trained on this dataset, we have to follow that too, otherwise the results wouldn't be great.
+But there's a problem, if all the descriptions follow the same formula, that means to use an AI trained on this dataset, we have to follow that formula too, otherwise the results wouldn't be great.

 For this I passed the descriptions again to another LLM to paraphrase them using the following prompt:
 ```